ndxn/credit-risk/README.md

 ## Findings

-Based on the need to avoid fiscal losses associated with lending to high risk borrowers, the random oversampling method, with a recall of 0.74 and a balanced accuracy score or 0.65, would be the best choice in this case.
+Based on the need to avoid fiscal losses associated with lending to high risk borrowers, the random oversampling method, with a recall of 0.74 and a balanced accuracy score of 0.65, would be the best choice.
 The recall rate on the high-risk class means that approximately 3 out of 4 predictions are correct.

 An alternate method for resampling with similar performance is SMOTEEN, though it does not fare quite as well in terms of recall.